tlembke/roamnote/README.md

 12. on iOS, in the Shortcuts App, add  'Roam Note' to the Home Screen and run the app

+    ##Notes
-    Note - your Mac or iOS device may hear 'Roam Note' as 'Rome Note'.
+    1. your Mac or iOS device may hear 'Roam Note' as 'Rome Note'.
 If so, duplicate the shortcut Roam Note and rename the duplicate to 'Rome Note'
+    2. notes are sent and stored unencrypted.
+Do not use personal or private data.
+Use at your own risk.
+    3. The php code I used for the server is in roamnotes.php.
+Feel free to implement your own.